predixdesignsystem/px-rangepicker/README.md

 3. bower
 4. [webcomponents-lite.js polyfill](https://github.com/webcomponents/webcomponentsjs)

-Node, npm and bower are necessary to install the component and dependencies. webcomponentsjs adds support for web components and custom elements to your application.
+Node, npm and bower are necessary to install the component and dependencies. webcomponents.js adds support for web components and custom elements to your application.

 ### Getting Started